Skip to content Skip to right sidebar Skip to footer

 Whittier PTA is excited to partner with local orgs and teachers to offer a variety of fun after-school enrichment clubs for students in grades K-5.

 All clubs are held at Whittier.
 Students will meet their instructor on the blacktop after the final bell and have a snack before going to their club.
+Parents will pick up students at the school’s front entrance when clubs are done.
 PTA volunteers are on-site to provide support.

 Families can sign up for programs in the fall, winter, and spring.
 Each session typically runs for eight weeks.